howdyai/botkit-starter-web/readme.md

 be guided through the process of configuring and deploying an instance of this starter kit!

+Adding new content and replies to your new bot is as easy as chatting with it using the built in chat client!
+You'll be a bot master in no time.

 **[![Sign up for Botkit Studio](https://raw.githubusercontent.com/howdyai/botkit/master/docs/studio.png)](https://studio.botkit.ai/signup?code=webreadme)**

 Alternately, you can deploy this starter kit project directly to Glitch, or clone it to your own development environment, then add a Botkit Studio access token at a later point.